-Improved integrated flood management systems can help reduce the risk of flooding, protect lives and property.
-The Subregion plans on meeting this objective by reducing 9,000 acres of local unmet drainage needs.
+Improved integrated flood management systems can help reduce the risk of flooding, and protect lives and property.
+The Subregion plans on meeting this objective by reducing 2,310 acres of local unmet drainage needs.
 The local unmet drainage target was determined by looking at Special Flood Hazard Areas (SFHAs), also known as flood plains, as defined by FEMA, compared to land uses and the presence of structures.
-Detailed assumptions and calculations used to determine these are attached as Appendix E.
+Detailed assumptions and calculations used to develop the Subregion's flood target can be found in the Flood Management Objectives and Targets TM.